Magnus2142/Magnus2142/README.md

 ### Hi there, I'm Magnus  👋

-##I'm a Computer Engineer Student as well as a developer on mye free time
+##I'm a Computer Engineer Student as well as a developer on my free time
 - 🔭 I’m currently working on ...
 Selfie Sat website to OrbitNTNU, studying computer engineering
 - 🌱 I’m currently learning ...
 C
 - 👯 I’m looking to collaborate on ...
 Whatever new projects!